Alphonsea lutea

-Alphonsea sclerocarpa is a species of plant in the Annonaceae family.
-It is endemic to South India, and Sri Lanka.
+Alphonsea lutea is a species of flowering plant in the Annonaceae family.
+It is a shrub or tree native to southern and eastern India, Bangladesh, Myanmar, and Sri Lanka.
 It is known by several local names, including Pulusu mamidi in Telugu and തുട്ട in Malayalam.
+It grows in tropical moist lowland forests.

+The species was first described as Uvaria lutea by William Roxburgh in 1795.
+In 1855 Joseph Dalton Hooker and Thomas Thomson placed the species in genus Alphonsea as A. lutea.